-- Put together a structured routine of daily tasks and activities.
+- Structure your day with routine daily tasks and activities.

-- Devote time and attention to review and practice new information often.
+- Devote time and attention to reviewing and practicing new information you want to memorize.

-- Persons with TBI may have difficulty planning their day and scheduling appointments.
+- Difficulty planning their day and scheduling appointments

-- They may have trouble with tasks that require multiple steps done in a particular order, such as laundry or cooking.
+- Trouble with tasks that require multiple steps to be completed in a particular order, such as laundry or cooking

 What can be done to improve planning and organization?

-- Make a list of things that need to be done and when.
+- List goals or things that need to be done and when.
 List them in order of what should be done first.

 - Break down activities into smaller steps.